rvolz/BicBucStriim/README.md

 * shows the most recent titles on the index page
 * provides listing/filtering/searching of book titles, authors, tags and series
-* shows detail pages (including download links) for authors and books
+* shows detail pages (including download  & custom columns) for authors and books
 * speaks Dutch, English, French, German
 * is ready for mobile clients (tested with Kindle, iPhone, iPad)
-* provides a download protection for books (optional, think "parental control")
+* provides download protection for books (optional, think "parental control")
 * provides OPDS book catalogs for reading apps like Stanza
 * has an admin GUI for configuration
+* supports e-mailing of books

 * book download for OPDS is only possible when download protection is off
+* no virtual library support
+* only simple custom columns supported, no *composites*
+* e-mailing books needs sendmail

 Install